tomczyn/state-in-merge/README.md

 ## Description

-`state-in-merge` enables you to merge the states of multiple flows into a single `MutableStateFlow` using different launch strategies, such as `Eagerly`, `Lazily`, and `WhileSubscribed`.
+`state-in-merge` enables you to merge the emission of multiple flows into a single `MutableStateFlow` state using different launch strategies, such as `Eagerly`, `Lazily`, and `WhileSubscribed`.
 This library is particularly useful when working with complex state management scenarios where you need to combine multiple streams of data into a single state flow.

 You can read more about the extension in this blog post: https://easycontext.io/the-problem-with-statein-operator/